anabaei/javalearn/README.md

 * Add breaking line and on class right click debug java

 ## Input/Output
-#### BufferReader
+#### BufferReader with inputstreamreader
 * Allows to read line by line from user inputs or from a txt file and has autoclose.
-Bufferreader has `readLine` function and since it doesnt have close tag so we have to put it inside try catch as below
+Bufferreader has `readLine` function and since it doesnt have close tag so we have to put it inside try catch as below from [link](https://docs.oracle.com/javase/7/docs/api/java/io/InputStreamReader.html)
 ```java
 import java.io.*;
 public static void main(String[] args) {